powmedia/pow-mongodb-fixtures/README.md

 pow-mongodb-fixtures
 =================

 Simple fixture loader for MongoDB on NodeJS.
+Makes managing relationships between documents easier.

 Fixtures can be in one file, or divided up into separate files for organisation (e.g. one file per model)